KinesiologyBachelor of Science (B.S.)

 Be part of the movement to promote health and fitness.

 Health and fitness are critical concerns as rates of obesity, diabetes and other preventable medical problems continue to rise.
-With a bachelor’s degree in kinesiology from the University of North Dakota, you’ll be prepared to teach physical education, coach athletics or work in the growing fields of exercise, fitness and sports performance.
+With a bachelor’s degree in kinesiology, you’ll be prepared to teach physical education, coach athletics or work in the growing fields of exercise, fitness and sports performance.

 - Program type: